-- Your HF monitoring system measures pressure near your heart.
+Your HF monitoring system measures pressure near your heart.
 It does this through a sensor that is placed in your pulmonary artery.
 Your pulmonary artery brings blood from your heart to your lungs.
 The sensor is placed during a heart catheterization.
-Ask your healthcare provider for more information about this procedure.

 What equipment is part of the monitoring system?